circle-gon/pico2024-writeup/writeups/DearDiary.md

 ![ifind to get inode number](images/8.png)

 The inode number is 8!
-When I tried to read the file directly with icat, it gave a bunch of garbage back, but the `innocuous-file.txt` mentions can still be seen.
+When I tried to read the file directly with `icat`, it gave a bunch of garbage back, but the `innocuous-file.txt` mentions can still be seen.
 Let’s grep the file (and don’t forget to use `-a`!):

 ![file content command](images/12.png)
 ![file content part 1](images/9.png)